Article 3, Part 1 – Grades and Grading System

 - Drop Rules

-- A student is dropped if he or she fails to earn at least a 1.0 (D) average in any academic semester (not including summer session).
+- A student is dropped if the student fails to earn at least a 1.0 (D) average in any academic semester (not including summer or winter session).

-- A student on probation who fails to meet his or her established probation level is dropped unless the student has achieved at least a 2.0 average or better for that semester and his or her cumulative average is at least 2.0.
+- A student on probation who fails to meet the student's established probation level is dropped unless the student has achieved at least a 2.0 average or better for that semester and the student's cumulative average is at least 2.0.

 - A student who fails to make satisfactory progress toward a degree is dropped.
 Examples would be the repeated failure of a required course or failure to meet other conditions for continuation in the curriculum.